regine/meltmodel/contributing.md

   have pulled the source from your own fork on Github this is as easy as

-        $ git push origin skin_temperature
+        $ git push origin longwave
-  where you should replace "skin\_temperature" with the name of the branch you've been working on.
+  where "longwave" is our example of the name of the branch and needs to be replaced by the name of the branch you've been working on in case it is different.
-  This tells git to push the changes you've made on the branch "skin\_temperature"to the remote server named "origin".
+  This tells git to push the changes you've made on the branch "longwave" to the remote server named "origin".

   Until you are sure that you want to include the changes you've made in the release of the model, it's wise to keep your edits isolated